Australia's Next Top Model season 6: Series summary

 A few major changes were made this season.
 Jez Smith returned as part of the judging panel for the first time since the third season, and Jonathan Pease was replaced by fashion icon Josh Flinn, due to the former's work conflicts.
 Filming took place from May through June 2010.
 The number of contestants this season was increased from 13 to 16.
 The model house was located on 21 Hunter St, in Sydney's eastern suburb of Dover Heights.
 In contrast to the previous three seasons, the viewer vote entirely determined the winner and placements of each contestant during the live finale.
 Beginning this season, there was also a shift in the series' tone, with less focus being placed on quarrels among the contestants.

 Requirements

-All contestants had to be aged 16 or over in order to apply for the show.
-Those auditioning had to be at least 172 cm tall.
-To qualify, all applicants had to be an Australian citizen currently living in Australia.
-Additional requirements stated that a contestant could not have had previous experience as a model in a national campaign within the last five years, and if a contestant was represented by an agent or a manager, she had to terminate that representation before the competition.
+As with previous seasons, all contestants had to be aged 16 or older to be eligible for the show.
+Those auditioning were required to have a minimum height of at least 172 cm tall.
+To qualify, all applicants had to be Australian citizens residing in Australia.
+Additional requirements stated that contestants should not have had prior experience as a model in a national campaign within the last five years.
+If a contestant was represented by an agent or a manager, she had to terminate that representation prior to the competition.